Lincoln Red Imps F.C.: History

-2014

 In 2014, after Gibraltar had joined UEFA as the 54th member, Lincoln became the first Gibraltarian team to play in the qualifying stages of the UEFA Champions League.
 After claiming a 1–1 draw in the home match, they lost 5–2 at Faroese team HB and were eliminated in the first qualifying round.

-2015

 Lincoln won both the 2015 Rock Cup with a 4–1 victory over Lynx F.C. and the 2014–15 Gibraltar Premier Division championship by 16 points, again playing in the qualification stages for the UEFA Champions League for with their second straight double.
 In the First Qualifying Round Lincoln were drawn against FC Santa Coloma of Andorra.
 After a scoreless draw in the first leg in Gibraltar, the club earned a 2–1 victory at the Estadi Comunal d'Andorra la Vella to advance to the Second Qualifying Round with goals coming from Anthony Bardon and Lee Casciaro.
 With the victory, Lincoln became the first club from Gibraltar to reach the second round of UEFA Champions League qualification, setting up an encounter with 2015 Danish champions FC Midtjylland, which Lincoln Red Imps lost on aggregate 0–3.

-2016

 In 2016 Lincoln pulled off a surprise victory against Scottish Premiership champions Celtic, with a 1–0 victory at home after a 48th-minute strike from Lee Casciaro in the club's second round match of the UEFA Champions League qualifying stage.

 The match was Brendan Rodgers first competitive fixture as manager of Celtic.
-The Glasgow side still comfortably qualified thanks to a 3–0 victory in the return leg at Celtic Park.
+The Glasgow side still comfortably qualified with a 3–0 victory in the return leg at Celtic Park.
+It is still seen as one of Celtic's worst moments.

-2021

 On 26 August 2021, Lincoln became the first team from Gibraltar to qualify for the group stage in a European Competition, as they defeated Riga FC by a score of 3–1 (4–2 aggregate) and advanced to the group stage of the 2021–22 UEFA Europa Conference League.

+On 28 August 2025, Lincoln Red Imps qualified for the 2025–26 UEFA Conference League league phase after defeats in the 2025–26 UEFA Europa League play-off round to Braga, making it their second time in European group stage competition.
+On 23 October 2025, they made history by becoming the first team from Gibraltar to win a match in the European group stage by beating Polish champions, Lech Poznań, 2–1 at home.